outsinre/outsinre.github.com/_posts/2014-09-08-git-line-ending-conversion.md

   - adjust your the file line ending style to allow staging.
   - add a specific line in .gitattributes for fine-grained control on line ending conversion for that file.

-# Read the first reference carefully!
+# Read the 1st and 2nd reference carefully!

 # Reference
 1. [fatal: LF would be replaced by CRLF](http://stackoverflow.com/questions/26991025/fatal-lf-would-be-replaced-by-crlf)